Sidney King painting, "Indian Uprising, 1622"

 The attack was the death knell for the Virginia Company.
 It had failed to generate profits for its investors, and now had failed to protect the lives of its indentured servants and other colonists in Virginia.
 King James I revoked the charter of the Virginia Company in 1624.
 Virginia became a royal colony and the king began to appoint the governor, Governor's Council, and other colonial officials.

 The Native Americans lacked the resources to support sustained warfare after the March 22 attack.
-Opechancanough did not have the resources to besiege Jamestown as Powhatan had done in the first Anglo-Powhatan War of 1609-13, but Governor Francis Wyatt still fled to the Eastern Shore for six weeks.4
+Opechancanough did not have the resources to besiege Jamestown as Powhatan had done in the first Anglo-Powhatan War of 1609-13.
+Sir Francis Wyatt, the governor appointed by the Virginia Company, still fled to the Eastern Shore for six weeks.4

 engraving of 1622 uprising suggests the violence expressed against the colonists